-To workaround the nuisance of having to draw lots of varied enemy sprites, the Deceptacons’ cunning ability to churn out robo-clones of themselves has been massaged into the paper-thin plot, artificially ramping up the difficulty curve to boot.
-Entirely germain then to the slap-dash production as a whole.
+To work around the nuisance of having to draw lots of varied enemy sprites, the Deceptacons’ cunning ability to churn out robo-clones of themselves has been massaged into the paper-thin plot, artificially ramping up the difficulty curve to boot.
+Entirely germane then to the slap-dash production as a whole.

 “Graphics aren’t bad and the Transformers’ theme tune is copied very neatly.
 Not a brilliant game but not a terrible one either.
 Play a friend’s copy first.”

 As a Speccy gamer your experience is disappointingly accompanied by the sound of musical silence, albeit peppered by the odd blip or blop that passes for gunfire or the chink of a direct hit.